lukerohde/gpt-chat/README.md

 * run you migrations
 * and setup your django root user.

-You also get the option to setup a docker-compose.override.yml file for your local environment.
-The docker-compose.override.yml.example is what I use for local mac development.
+After setup run `./go`

-It maps the local files into the containers so you can do some programming.
+If you setup a docker-compose.override.yml file for your local mac environment, it maps the local files into the containers so you can do some programming.
 It will hang the containers so you can exec in and run commands.

 Run `docker-compose up -d` to run the containers - or just `./go`